On the soft $p$-converse to a theorem of Gross-Zagier and Kolyvagin: Acknowledgement

 \section{Acknowledgement}

 The discussion with Ashay Burungale and Francesc Castella leads us to improve the main result and the exposition in an earlier version significantly.
 We deeply thank to both.
 This research was partially supported by a KIAS Individual Grant (SP054102) via the Center for Mathematical Challenges at Korea Institute for Advanced Study and by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2018R1C1B6007009).
+We would like to thank the referee for carefully reading our manuscript and for giving constructive and valuable comments.